aws/eks-distro/docs/README.md

 pip install mkdocs-material
 ```

-Visit the python docs to learn more about [virutal environments (venv)](https://docs.python.org/3/library/venv.html).
+Visit the python docs to learn more about [virtual environments (venv)](https://docs.python.org/3/library/venv.html).

 Optionally, use a global `.gitignore` to hide the `venv` directory.